TIBCOSoftware/snappydata/docs/best_practices/design_schema/adapting_existing_schema.md

     |Customer|CustomerID|
     |Product|ProductID|

     This example uses customerID as the partitioning key for the Customer group.
-The customer row and all associated orders will be collocated into a single partition.
+The customer row and all associated orders will be colocated into a single partition.
 To explicitly colocate Orders with its parent customer row, use the `colocate with` clause in the create table statement:

 		create table orders (<column definitions, constraints>)
 		partition by (customerID)